yanganto/relayer-game/README.md

   - `bond = min(W * E, M) + C`
   - W is the weight
   - M is the maximum value for the variable part

+- `[reward_split]`
+  - Split the slash for reward the honest relayers in two rounds
+  - slash value of submit round will take P as reward in current round, and leave (1-P) for the next round
+  - P is the portion
+  - the slash value for this submit round is slash value * P
+  - the slash value for this next submit round is slash value * (1 - P)

+- `[reward_treasury_last]`
+  - The slash for reward the honest relayers in the same round
+  - The treasury will reward the relayers in the last submit round, because there is no attacker(lie relayers) in the last round.
+  - C is the constant of the reward from treasury

 # Build & Run
 This executable is written in Rust, it can be easily to build and run with cargo command.